-This post is brought to you by Behr and contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
+This post is brought to you by Behr Paint and contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

 The front door of your house is the first impression for visitors.
-It is the thing you see when you come home from a long day.
+It is the first thing you see when you come home from a long day.
 Your front door welcomes you home.

 Painting your front door is an easy way to add instant character to this important piece of your exterior.
 Not to mention, painting your front door adds instant curb appeal.

 Today I’m going to share some tips with you on choosing your front door paint color and give you some tips for painting doors.

-Today you get a sneak peek at the big reveal with a look at our exterior paint color, trim color and more importantly, the BEAUTIFUL front door paint color!
+Today you get a sneak peek at the big reveal with a look at our exterior paint color, trim color, and more importantly, the BEAUTIFUL front door paint color!